-In addition to submitting its resolution, the local government/school district should also complete and submit the Mandate Review Request Form below to aid the Council in its review of the mandate.
+The local government/school district/business should complete and submit the Mandate Review Request Form below to aid the Council in its review of the mandate.

-In completing the form, the local government/school district should provide as much detail as possible on the mandate so that the Council can evaluate whether the mandate is being imposed on the local government/school district in an “unsound, unduly burdensome or costly manner so as to necessitate that it be eliminated or reformed.”
-A critical component of this is the estimated savings from the recommended change, which the local government/school district should estimate using reasonable assumptions that are fully described in the form.
+In completing the form, the local government/school district/business should provide as much detail as possible on the mandate so that the Council can evaluate whether the mandate is being imposed on the local government/school district/business in an “unsound, unduly burdensome or costly manner so as to necessitate that it be eliminated or reformed.”
+A critical component of this is the estimated savings from the recommended change, which the local government/school district/business should estimate using reasonable assumptions that are fully described in the form.
 If there is insufficient space on the form, further documentation may be attached.

-The local government/school district should also provide a point of contact that the Council or its staff could contact to request further information on the mandate.
+The local government/school district/business should also provide a point of contact that the Council or its staff could contact to request further information on the mandate.

 Mandates Outside of the Council’s Jurisdiction

 Although the Council is empowered to review and direct changes to many mandates, the law does restrict it from directing changes to certain mandates.
 If a local government/school district/business requests to have such a mandate reviewed, the Council is prohibited from taking action to change the mandate.